Probely/sequence-recorder/README.md

 To record a sequence, you need to:

-- Download Probely's extension by clicking on "Add to Chrome".
+- Download Probely's plugin by clicking on "[Add to Chrome](https://chrome.google.com/webstore/detail/probely-recorder/hldkejmiceccmcfgicnfbgminlidgkph)".
 - Click on Probely's icon in the address bar to open up the plugin, type your target URL and "Start recording".
 - Access your target and make sure to perform every step necessary for the sequence to work as intended.
 - Copy or download the recorded sequence.